If you’re considering treatment for drug or alcohol addiction please call 800-776-5944 and ask for a free assessment or click here.

 Don’t gamble with your health.
 Call us at 800-776-5944 to schedule your FREE ASSESSMENT or fill out our short contact form and someone will get back to you.

 - Insurance card and picture ID, such as driver’s license.

 - Pack enough for clothes for one week.
 There is a laundry onsite and we provide detergent, fabric softener, and all bed linens and towels.

-- Casual, comfortable clothes including walking/tennis shoes, exercise clothes, jacket and a sweater.
+- Casual, comfortable clothes including walking/tennis shoes, jacket and a sweater.